openzfs/openzfs-docs/docs/Developer Resources/Building ZFS.rst

 GitHub Repositories
 ~~~~~~~~~~~~~~~~~~~

-The official source for ZFS on Linux is maintained at GitHub by the
+The official source for OpenZFS is maintained at GitHub by the
 `openzfs <https://github.com/openzfs/>`__ organization.
 The primary
 git repository for the project is the `zfs
 <https://github.com/openzfs/zfs>`__ repository.